Juliet Of The Spirits-1965

 In a compelling tidbit of background information, lead actress Giulietta Masina, wife and muse of director Fellini, and sometimes deemed the female Charlie Chaplin, plays a true-to-life character.

-In real life, the woman suffered from her bout with a philandering husband- Fellini himself!
+In real life, the woman suffered from her with a philandering husband- Fellini himself!

 For this reason alone the film is interesting to watch as a true-to-life story leading the audience to empathize with Giulietta and her life of doldrums and turmoil.

-This occurs largely after hearing her husband mutter another woman’s name in his sleep.
-Concerned and intrigued, Giulietta hires investigators to unravel the mystery while at the same time spawning an adventure for her.
+This occurs largely after she hears her husband mutter another woman’s name in his sleep.
+Concerned and intrigued, Giulietta hires investigators to unravel the mystery, which spawns an adventure for her.

 Instead of being a cookie-cutter film with a basic plot explained above, in true Fellini form, the character of Giulietta traverses on a journey into the dreamlike and odd experience, tapping into her repressed desires and innermost thoughts, while being exposed to her larger-than-life and sexy neighbor, Suzy (Sandra Milo).